cmwang-cottageclothing/semantic-ui-prac/cover/Readme.md

 }
 ```

-Applying `"segment"` (this class often applys to a block element) inflicts padding, `margin-top`, and `margin-bottom` to an element.
+Applying `"segment"` (this class often applies to a block element) inflicts padding, `margin-top`, and `margin-bottom` to an element.
 It also sets `position` to `relative`.
-Then descendent elements can be positioned relative to that element.
+Then descendant elements can be positioned relative to that element.
 Therefore, a segment is suitable to contain other elements.

 One other important property is: